This site contains product affiliate links. We may receive a small commission if you make a purchase after clicking on one of these links.

 Muscles targeted: all areas of the abdominals: rectus abdominis, transversus abdominis, external and internal obliques.

-In addition to the myriad abdominal muscles worked, toes to bar also require considerable forearm and grip strength.
+In addition to being a great core strength developer, toes to bar also require considerable forearm and grip strength.
 In fact, for many people, grip gives way before the abdominals do.
 This makes the positional placement of toes to bar in this circuit a bit cruel.
 After popping off the bar, forearms aflame, you’re straight into deadlifts!

 Toes to bar key techniques